mobluse/coderdojo-raspbian-sv/README.md

 ##Installation##

+The next three paragraphs may be skipped if you have a new SD-card.

+Use this to list partitions:
+sudo fdisk -l

+Use Parted to remove partitions from the SD-card you want to format and create a new partition.

+This names and formats the SD-card:
+sudo mkdosfs -n dojopi1 -F 32 -I /dev/sde1

+[NOOBS](http://www.raspberrypi.org/downloads/) was streamed down to the SD-card using:
+wget -qO- http://downloads.raspberrypi.org/NOOBS_latest | bsdtar -xvf- -C /dev/sde1

+The Raspberry Pi was installed with Raspbian using NOOBS.

+Then configured using Raspi-Config.
+In the future this configuration should be built-in to the script.

 Install by using this oneliner in the home directory:
 curl -L -o master.zip https://github.com/mobluse/coderdojo-raspbian-sv/archive/master.zip; unzip -jo master.zip coderdojo-raspbian-sv-master/upgrade.sh; . upgrade.sh